“Getting screening tests regularly may find

 In Cancer Screening Tests: Screening for Other Kinds of Cancer the CDC elaborate on:

 “Screening for ovarian, pancreatic, prostate, testicular, and thyroid cancers has not been shown to reduce deaths from those cancers.
-The USPSTF found insufficient evidence to assess the balance of benefits and harms of screening for bladder cancer and oral cancer in adults without symptoms, and of visual skin examination by a doctor to screen for skin cancer in adults”.5
+The USPSTF found too little evidence to assess the balance of benefits and harms of screening people without symptoms for bladder cancer, oral cancer, and skin cancer”.5

 What is USPSTF?